 In 1887, the Alabama Agricultural and Mechanical College burned down.
 The chapel was temporarily divided into classrooms.
 Around the turn of the century, the building was renovated.
 In 1921, Auburn University purchased the chapel, where it was used as the YMCA/YWCA for a few years.
 The Auburn Players Theater, Auburn University’s acting troupe, used the chapel from 1927 to 1973.

 Paranormal activity at the Auburn University Chapel was first reported during the 1960s.
 It is speculated that the emotional energy from the actors invited the ghost of Sydney Grimlett to haunt the resident acting troupe.
 His identity was discovered through the use of a Ouija board.
 When the troupe eventually relocated to another portion of the campus, Grimlett followed them.
 He reportedly now haunts Telfair Peet Theatre.
-Witnesses describe him as a “restless spirit.”
-The spirit of Sydney Grimlett has been known t move props, whistle in the attic, produce floating lights, and tap a singular nervous foot.
+Witnesses describe him as a "restless spirit."
+The spirit of Sydney Grimlett has been known to move props, whistle in the attic, produce floating lights, and tap a singular nervous foot.
 Students enjoy leaving Skittles candies for Sydney before performing in their shows.